Hi I’m Perre. I design fun, easy to use products.

 See 80+ portfolio stills by connecting with me on LinkedIn.

 Earlier movie and entertainment experience design

-Most of my earlier design work was for feature film and media properties including Batman, Warner Bros., Warner Independent Pictures, Gemini Division, Tinkerbell, Hanna Barbera, and more.
+Most of my design work was for feature film and media properties including Batman, Warner Bros., Warner Independent Pictures, Gemini Division, Tinkerbell, Hanna Barbera, and more.
 Many of these are mentioned on LinkedIn.
 To see stills of everything, connect with me there.

 If you’re curious about the books...

 In 2008, Chen Design Associates imprint CDA Press published my first book.
 In it I help teach your cats to do their business as people do: by jumping up to the toilet.
 It’s called Kick Litter: Nine-step Program for Recovering Litter Addicts.